Your senses tingle as the rich aromas send you into orbit with anticipation of that first delectable bite.

 Serve with warm peanut sauce.

-Each dish that tickles your palette when you travel leaves an indelible mark on your memory.
+A dish that tickles your palette when you travel embeds a vacation food memory.

 Recreating those dishes can be challenging.